atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 ### Drag count

 When dragging you need to display a count of the items that are dragging.
 In our example we provide this information down by re-rendering the tree.
 As with selection changes it would be good to only render the item that needs the change.
 You could publish this information down using `redux` and `redux-select`.
 For this particular problem you might be able to get away with [`unstated`](https://github.com/jamiebuilds/unstated) or the new [React 16.3 `Context` api](https://github.com/reactjs/rfcs/blob/master/text/0002-new-version-of-context.md).

-### Ghosting

-When a user starts dragging we 'ghost'